Thulhaadhoo: Thulhaadhoo Council

+Currently, Thulhaadhoo council has 7 councillors, including the council president, 3 Male councillors among which one is the vice president and 3 female councillors.
+The president and one of the female councillors were independent candidates whereas the other 5 councillors are from Maldivian Democratic Party.

 Education

-The island has one school headed by principal Ahmed Abdhulla.
-In the year 2019 Ahmed Abdulla resigned from the post.
-There are two pre schools in Thulhaadhoo.
+The island has one school headed by principal Ahmed Abdulla.
+In the year 2019 Ahmed Abdulla resigned from the post due to health issues.
+Ibrahim Rasheed is the current principal of Thulhaadhoo school.
+There are two pre schools in Thulhaadhoo, 2 of which is own by a private organisation.

 Healthcare

 Thulhaadhoo's Health Centre became famous when Dr. Muhammad Owais Aziz recorded the first case of swine flu in Maldives.